 And don’t blame it on inflation: in 1978, a meal that cost $5 would cost about $11.15 today — a little over two times more.
 But a year’s college tuition in 1978, which would have cost about $800, would today cost a student over $9,000.
 That’s an increase of over eleven-fold.
 Read more about the soaring costs of college here.

-According to USSA statistics, students in 1983 generally covered 23 percent of their own tuition costs.
-In 2012, they covered 47 percent.
-Part of this is due to a collapse in Pell Grants, which are scholarships for students that they do not need to pay back.
+Paying for a college degree is not like it was 30 years ago.
+For most students stagnant wages and high tuition costs make it impossible for them to work their way through college.
+Another reason for the increasing reliance on loans is due to a collapse in Pell Grants, which are scholarships for students that they do not need to pay back.
 When the Pell Grant program began in 1965, they covered 75 percent of tuition costs.
 In 2012, they only covered 32 percent.

 What has caused these skyrocketing tuition bills?

 One theory is that the liberal granting of student loans by the government and private lenders gives colleges and universities room to greatly increase tuition without having a negative impact on their enrollment numbers.

 Other theories revolve around the need for more of students’ money to feed the increased spending that universities have been indulging in.
 People in high-prestige positions within the institution receive pay rates similar to CEOs of large companies, extraneous “administrators” are taken on and overpaid for doing office work that does not directly relate to education, and a priority on spending for sport and recreation over education diverts student tuition into unrelated projects and materials.

 How does tuition in America compare to other countries?

 Long story short?
 Not good.
 Watch this video to learn more.